 Leica M Typ 262 vs Olympus PEN-F

 The Leica M (Typ 262) and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in November 2015 and January 2016.
-The M Typ 262 is a fixed lens compact, while the PEN-F is a rangefinder-style mirrorless.
+The M Typ 262 is a rangefinder-focusing mirrorless, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and a Four Thirds (PEN-F) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Olympus provides 20.2 MP.